 Figure 8-5.
 General Protocol Configuration Screen

 Choose the protocol you wish to configure and press the corresponding function key.
+The MAPA protocol is reserved for the HP MAP 2.1 Link product for the HP3000 (Series 39-70).

 INTERNET PROTOCOL (IP) UPDATE CONFIGURATION